hamiltonbrba/VBA-challenge/README.md

 ## EDITS
 Reincluded the Alphabetical_Testing(finalized).xlsm file and made sure the script worked in that workbook as well -- included it into the repo in case it was needed for review
+Had trouble keeping the conditional formatting for the Alphabetical_Testing(finalized).xlsm file to stay active for all the sheets.
+I had to add it into the VBA script to ensure that it would apply to every worksheet by recording a macro of me setting the conditional formatting rules for column "J" and then copy and pasting it into my existing macro.